-The University’s Second Year Experience Survey (SYE) is conducted online, normally in February or March, and has a response rate of around 40% which represents approximately 1500 students replying each year.
-The results are analysed and a report on them is considered by senior management committees where they inform the development of new policies and the monitoring of existing ones.
+The University’s Second Year Experience Survey (SYE) is conducted online with telephone follow-up, normally in February to April, and has a response rate target of 50% which represents approximately 2,700 students replying each year.
+The results are analysed, and a report on them is considered by senior management committees where they inform the development of new policies and the monitoring of existing ones.
 The results are also sent to Schools and areas of academic-support which provide key student services.
-Note that student anonymity is preserved at all times and no reports or analyses of results contain reference to individual students or allow individual students to be identified.
+Note that student anonymity is preserved at all times, and no reports or analyses of results contain references to individual students or allow individual students to be identified.

-The aim of the SYE is to generate results that are a valid reflection of student opinion so that they can be used effectively in shaping policy and improving the quality of academic provision and services.
+The SYE aims to generate results that are a valid reflection of student opinion so that they can be used effectively in shaping policy and improving the quality of academic provision and services.
 As always, the objective is to listen to what students are saying and to respond to this.

 If you would like more information about the Second Year Experience Survey, please contact Nick Bohill (Careers, Employability and Skills), email: email@example.com